Class: Mocha::Expectation

 #yields(*parameters) ⇒ Expectation

-Modifies expectation so that when the expected method is called, it yields to the block with the specified parameters
+Modifies expectation so that when the expected method is called, it yields to the block with the specified parameters.

-are specified, it yields to the block without any parameters.
+If no parameters are specified, it yields to the block without any parameters.

-.
+If no block is provided, the method will still attempt to yield resulting in a LocalJumpError.
 Note that this is what would happen if a “real” (non-mock) method implementation tried to yield to a non-existent block.

 May be called multiple times on the same expectation for consecutive invocations.